framenic/arduino-i2c-rw-eeprom/README.md

 - Read EEPROMs with lower memory, some EEPROMs only uses 8bits to 10bits addressing (sending the device address+MSB and then LSB)

 - ~~Some type of handshake to say that the Arduino is ready to start receiving the input, confirm it and then send the data.
-Something  like two-way handshake~~ Not really needed?
+Something  like two-way handshake~~ Not really needed!?

 License